butyi/radioplayer/README.md

 - You need to install pydub using pip by `pip3 install pydub`
 - Set python3 as default python by `sudo update-alternative --install /usr/bin/python python /usr/bin/python3 1`
   and check it by `sudo update-alternative --config python`
-- Install ffmpeg by `sudo apt install ffmpeg`
+- Install at least ffmpeg by `sudo apt install ffmpeg` to be a player on the system

 ## Usage